Created by E.C. Segar

 “Snake Eyes!
 Agh!
 Eighty-Eight Teeth!
 Hammerhead!
 Oh, no, Pussycat!
 Pussycat Puss!
 Bat Man!
 Double-Header!
 P-p-picklepuss!
 P-p-p-pumpkin Head!
 Neon Noodle!
 Juke Box Jaw!
 Wolf Man!

-"The Great Piggy Bank Robbery," a 1946 Lonney Tune cartoon short from Warner Bros. featuring Daffy Duck, is considered by many to be a classic, and it's not difficult to see why.
+“The Great Piggy Bank Robbery,” a 1946 Looney Tune cartoon short from Warner Bros., directed by Robert Clampett and featuring Daffy Duck, is considered by many to be a classic, and after searching forever for it and finally locating a copy, it’s not difficult to see why.

 This whimsical but knowing little gem kicks off with Daffy down on the farm reading the anxiously awaited latest issue of his favorite comic book, Dick Tracy (of course), only to accidentally knock himself out while fantasizing that he’s fighting criminals.

-Among the murderous miscreants Twacy faces are Neon Noodle (a crook made entirely of neon tubing), Snake Eyes (a thug with dice for eyes), Pumpkinhead (self-explanatory), Jukebox Jaws (a man with a jukebox for a head), Eighty-Eight Teeth (a man with piano keys for teeth), Bat Man (a giant baseball bat, not created by Bob Kane), and perhaps the best one: Rubberhead, a giant eraser who threatens Daffy to "rub out" Twacy completely from the cartoon.
+Among the murderous miscreants Twacy faces are Neon Noodle (a crook made entirely of neon tubing), Snake Eyes (a thug with dice for eyes), Pumpkinhead (self-explanatory), Jukebox Jaws (a man with a jukebox for a head), Eighty-Eight Teeth (a man with piano keys for teeth), Bat Man (a giant baseball bat, not created by Bob Kane or Bill Finger), and perhaps the best one: Rubberhead, a giant eraser who threatens Daffy to “rub out” Twacy completely from the cartoon.